Hypercubed/lit-regex/README.md

 * If an expression is a `RegExp`, the regular expression is embedded as a substring match (`i` flag is preserved or converted to inline case-insensitive).
 * If an expression is an `Array`, it is treated as an alternation (OR operand) and each item within the array is treated with these same rules.
-* If an expression is an object with one key, it is treated as a capture group where the key is the name and the value is treated with these same rules.
+* If an expression is an object with one key, it is treated as a capture group where the key is the name (keys prefixed with a `$` are unnamed) and the value is treated with these same rules.
-* All other expressions (strings and numbers) are escaped for literal matching; this includes the static potions of the template string.
+* All other expressions (strings and numbers) are escaped for literal matching; this includes the static portions of the template string.

-While the ignoreCase flag (`i`) is propagated during composition; other flags are ignored.
+While the ignore case flag (`i`) is propagated during composition; other flags are ignored.
 To set flags on `regex` output use the following syntax:

 ```js
 regex.gi`Hello World`;